-- Students who receive an advanced placement credit or waiver in a Living World or Physical World field (physics, chemistry, biology, environmental science or psychology), and who take a more advanced course at Penn in that subject, may use the additional course to fulfill the relevant sector.
-In psychology, the additional course must have an odd numbered 100-level course. - Pre-college credit, transfer credit, credit away and credit earned studying abroad may be counted toward the Sector Requirement only when departments award credit using the number of a Penn course approved for the Sector Requirement.
+- Students who receive an advanced placement credit or waiver in a Living World or Physical World field (physics, environmental science, psychology), and who take a more advanced course at Penn in that subject, may use the additional course to fulfill the relevant sector.
+In the case of psychology, students who receive an advanced placement waiver for PSYC 001 (Introduction to Experimental Psychology) or successfully complete PSYC 001 at Penn may use any odd-numbered 100level psychology course to fulfill the relevant sector. - Transfer credit, credit away and credit earned studying abroad may be counted toward the Sector Requirement only when departments award credit using the number of a Penn course approved for the Sector Requirement.